Polynomial approximations in a generalized Nyman-Beurling criterion: Introduction

-In the case where $g(x)=x\phi(x)$ and $\phi$ is a density of a r.v. $Z\ge0$, Assumption (M) translates easily as $\pE Z<\infty$.
+In the case where $\phi(x) = g(x)/x$ is the density of a r.v. $Z\ge0$, Assumption (M) simply translates into $\pE Z<\infty$.
 The following lemma is standard, but we give a proof in our framework for the sake of completeness.